Public Safety

 ALERT GCU FAQS

 GCU students, faculty and staff must have a parking permit to park on campus.
-Purchase your pass online or in the Student Union.
+Purchase your pass online or visit Public Safety, Building 80.
 Learn more about our parking permits, regulations and restrictions.

 View Parking Policies